What is Michigan Mini-tort amount

 The court will pay Damages according to the amount or percentage at fault.
 For example, if the damage is $1000 and the other party is 60% at fault, they will have to pay $600 to the other driver.
 Insurance companies provide coverage for “mini-tort” as an optional coverage called limited property damage liability.
 The other party can also elect to pay the damages out of pocket.
 Click on the highlighted link for a step by step guide on how to file a Michigan Mini-tort Claim.

-Effective July 1, 2020, the limits for mini-tort will increase from $1000-$3000.
+Effective July 1, 2020, the limits for mini-tort will increase to $3000.
 Still unchanged in the new law, uninsured drivers cannot collect any money under Michigan’s mini tort law.